 The Wildlife and nature of Gloucestershire, Forest of Dean & The Cotswolds is diverse and interesting.
-The county has a diverse selection of wildlife in the wild and rescue centres.
+The county has an interesting selection of wildlife in the wild and also in rescue centres.

 Wildlife of Gloucestershire

 Opportunities to observe nature in the county include;